What is chemotherapy?

-Northwell Health Cancer Institute is recognized for its commitment to providing pioneering treatment for cancer patients.
-The ongoing focus on improving cancer treatments has contributed to significant advancements that are improving the quality of lives and increasing the number of cancer survivors.
+Northwell Health Cancer Institute is recognized worldwide for its commitment to providing pioneering treatment for cancer patients.
+Our ongoing focus on improving cancer treatments has contributed to significant advancements that are improving quality of life and survival rates.

 What to expect